powerful call to action phrases

 Conciseness

-Whether you’re crafting a CTA button from scratch or inserting a CTA link into a paragraph of text, you must keep it concise.
+Whether crafting a CTA button from scratch or inserting a CTA link into a paragraph of text, you must keep it concise.

 You have to keep your message concise.
 You don’t get paragraphs to work with here or even sentences, but merely a couple of words that form a sentence.